hq9000/hq9000/_posts/2026-08-01-error-starting-hashicorp-vault.md

   hashicorp/vault:1.21 server
 ```

-I hope it helps someone safe a bit of precious lifetime.
+I hope it helps someone save a bit of precious lifetime.